Blog News The Voice of the African Diaspora

 A Conversation with Councillor Fred Ngoundjo on Representation, Barriers, and the Work of Daily Governance At a time when national politics dominates headlines, local governance often goes unnoticed.
 But for many communities, especially immigrant and diaspora communities, real integration doesn’t happen in Ottawa’s Parliament.
 It happens at city hall.
 At the recent GCA Gala in The post Writing History at City Hall appeared first on Blog News.

-by Andrew Airahuobhor on January 12, 2026 at 08:06
+by Andrew Airahuobhor on April 30, 2026 at 10:44

 by Andrew Airahuobhor on March 1, 2026 at 21:27